Modified Mediterranean diet

 Developing the ModiMed diet

-The ModiMed diet also used recommendations from the Dietary Guidelines for Adults in Greece and the Australian Guide to Healthy Eating to make the diet relevant and easy to maintain for Australian participants.
+ModiMed diet was guided by the PREDIMED study, which examined the links between the Mediterranean diet and health.
+The ModiMed diet also used recommendations from the Dietary Guidelines for Adults in Greece, and the Australian Guidelines to Healthy Eating to make the diet relevant and easy to maintain for Australian participants.

 As the study took place in Australia, traditional Australian food products, such as Australian versions of wholegrain cereals or kangaroo meat, were included in the recommendations.

-Additionally, the ModiMed diet included a slightly greater intake of red meat than traditional Mediterranean diets.
+The ModiMed diet included a slightly higher intake of red meat than traditional Mediterranean diets.
 This amendment was due to the previous research indicating that:

-- a large proportion of Australian women do not habitually consume the recommended amount of iron (and red meat is considered a great source of dietary iron); and
+- red meat is considered a great source of dietary iron for females in Australia; and

 The ModiMed diet pyramid